 There is no tougher demographic to please than 2-year-olds.
 These toddlers love applesauce one day and throw it on the ground the next.
 When it comes to books, 2-year-olds can be just as finicky.
 But the right stories can transform your little maniac into a focused, curious, and joyful kid.
-When selecting books for your 2-year-old, the subject matter will get you in the door (animals, trains, trucks, dinosaurs), but it’s the substance that keeps them coming back.
+When selecting books for your 2-year-old, the subject matter will get you in the door (animals, robots, dinosaurs), but it’s the substance that keeps them coming back.

 The Best Books for 2-Year-Olds